 Dennis explains that this painting, Uncontrollable Beauty, was inspired by pondering the idea of what a sculpture of his might look like, if he were to make one.
 It’s hard to believe that this is a painting and not a photograph.

 When you look at this painting, what do you focus on?
 The young girl’s ‘Bad idea” My Little Pony Tattoo?
 Her ill-fitting bra straps (seriously, she needs a t-back bra to go under that shirt)?
 Perhaps you notice the woman in front of her and the pattern of the red and white outfit she has on?
 I think the point here is that you can’t get a good look at that outfit because another person is blocking your view.
-Kind of like how at art galleries there is often an admirer standing in front of a painting blocking your view.
-Which is the very reason I took this photo from an angle — to avoid including the art fan standing next to me, who refused to move, so I could get a better shot, in the picture.
+Kind of like how at art galleries there’s often an admirer lingering in front of a painting, blocking your view.
+That’s the very reason I took this photo from an angle: to avoid including the art fan standing next to me, –who refused to move, so I could get a better shot — in the picture.
 Art imitates life, people!